Marcel-aka-Satum/ProgrammingProjectDatabases/readme.md

 * Database: Please find the extended documentation within the README at Backend/Database/
 * Frontend: Please find the extended documentation within the README at Frontend

+DEVELOPER NOTE:
+This project is not meant to be 100% bug free please do NOT host this project online as it may contain some critical bugs that we didn't test.

 ## Contributing
 Nabil El Ouaamari, Marceli Wilczynski, Pim Van den Bosch, Simon Olivier, Robbe Teughels.